chaseruskin/orbit/docs/src/topic/swapping.md

 - `orbit.ip.name`: The name of the ip being downloaded.
 - `orbit.ip.version`: The version of the ip being downloaded.

+The string pattern for an ip's `source.tag` field is allowed to contain any of the following keys:

+- `orbit.ip.name`: The name of the ip being downloaded.
+- `orbit.ip.version`: The version of the ip being downloaded.

 ### Fileset patterns

 The string pattern for a target's fileset configuration is allowed to contain any of the following keys: